 - The CNCell is a powerful multifunctional cell specifically designed for medium to large production quantities.
 Thanks to the consistent standardization of basic modules, the dispensing cell’s functions, dimensions and areas of application can be flexibly adapted to the needs of the user.

 - The LeanCNCell is ideally tailored for dispensing and potting small to medium production quantities.
 It combines all the advantages of a CNC system plus a high-precision axis controller with an attractive price-performance ratio.

 Learn more about the LeanCNCell

-- The Scheugenpflug process modules are specifically tailored to the requirements of integration and automation specialists.
-Through "plug & produce", they can be quickly and safely integrated into new or existing production cells or lines.
-They are designed so that – independent of the rest of the machine – all parameters and processes related to bonding and dispensing are optimally adjusted to each other and the users can therefore concentrate on their own core areas of expertise.
+- The Scheugenpflug ProcessModule is specifically tailored to the requirements of integration and automation specialists.
+Through "plug & produce", it can be quickly and safely integrated into new or existing production cells or lines.
+It is designed so that – independent of the rest of the machine – all parameters and processes related to bonding and dispensing are optimally adjusted to each other and the users can therefore concentrate on their own core areas of expertise.

 - Ideally suited for sealing applications, the Scheugenpflug gear pump dispensers are optimized for precise, continuous material application in bead form.
 The Dos GP systems also work quickly and precisely on complex workpiece geometries and can be additionally equipped with a special swivel needle if necessary.

 Learn more about the Dos GP

 |TIP: Good adhesion to the relevant substrate is required for durability and effective performance of the applied liquid seal.
 If the material loses its adhesion, dirt and moisture can make their way into the workpiece.
 Using appropriate plasma processes before applying the sealant can effectively prevent a separation of the seal from the workpiece.|